lucaszhuang1210/language-architecture-lab/README.md

 ### lisp-programming
 Builds a simple Lisp program to explore functional programming concepts.
 Pure functional programming relies entirely on recursion, without using variables, loops, or mutable state.
 Focuses on purely functional language design, first-class and higher-order functions, and the foundations of functional computation and evaluation.

+---

+### lisp-interpreter
+Implements a simple Lisp interpreter to explore how programming languages evaluate code.
+This project highlights how evaluation follows clear, algorithmic rules rather than arbitrary behavior.
+By using functional decomposition and recursion, it strengthens understanding of interpreter structure, predictable evaluation, and recursive program execution.